 When traveling, it’s common to get confused over the language barrier.
 But even though Australians speak English, some of their slang words can be tricky for tourists.
 For example, one of the funniest—and most misunderstood—words in Australia is “thong.”
 Thongs are not skimpy underwear in the land down under, they are what our Aussie friends call flip-flops, a staple piece of footwear for every citizen (especially in Sydney and other coastal cities).

-Aussie thongs primarily consist of a sole and thong passing between the first and second toes of the feet and affixed in a Y formation on three points to the sole.
+Aussie thongs primarily consist of a sole and thong passing between the first and second toes of the feet and affixed in a Y formation on three points to the sole of the rubber flip-flop.
 They are typically padded with spongy textures and are incredibly comfortable to wear.

-Although thongs in Australia are, well, not as sexy as the thongs in America – they mean so much more there.
+Although thongs in Australia are not the same as the sexy underwear in America, they do have much more important meaning to Aussies.